 Alternatively, when a dentist changes the bite surfaces before the jaw muscles are treated, symptoms persist.

-Then, if and when the muscles are corrected, the teeth will no longer match up properly, perpetuating the irritation that leads to grinding, making it more difficult to resolve the problem. file teeth
+Then, if and when the muscles are corrected, the teeth will no longer match up properly, perpetuating the irritation that leads to grinding, making it more difficult to resolve the problem.

 Have a dentist who specializes in TMD make a night guard for the lower teeth.